How to Use Video to Supercharge your Brand

-People crave deeper connection.
-And a personalized email video is the most fascinating way to fast-track a relationship and build on your customers’ trust.
-If you need one more reason to try this out, Vidyard integrated video into HubSpot in 2019, making it even easier to personalize your email in real time.
+People crave deeper connections.
+A personalized email video is the most fascinating way to fast-track a relationship and build on your customers’ trust.
+If you need one more reason to try this out, Vidyard integrated video into HubSpot in 2019, making it even easier to personalize your email in real-time.

 - Interactive Video: This method keeps savvy storytellers in awe of the unlimited and raw potential.
 It can include 360-degree immersive video, or my personal favorite, audience-decided story arc videos (sometimes called “choose your own adventure”).
 You may have seen the interactive episode of Black Mirror, which gave audiences complete control over the outcome of the story.

 This technology isn’t new, but is certainly budding.
-You can find multiple platforms online, such as WireWax or Hapyak, that not only allow you to create story arcs that are customizable, but add functions such as links, e-commerce functionality, quizzes, slide show presentations and more to your videos.
+You can find multiple platforms online, such as WireWax or Hapyak, that not only allow you to create story arcs that are customizable but also add functions such as links, e-commerce functionality, quizzes, slide show presentations, and more to your videos.

 Finally - Last, but certainly not least: The Delight Stage

-We are setting intention at this phase to help support and empower your customers to reach their goals.
+We are setting intentions at this phase to help support and empower your customers to reach their goals.
 The big outcome here is that we convert your customers into promoters organically!